Frequently Asked Questions

 No. The Student Health Center is available to any UNC student.

-Do I have to see someone at the UNC Student Health Center if I am ill?*
+If I have the UNC Insurance plan do I have to see someone at the UNC Student Health Center first if I am ill?

 The covered person must use the resources of the University Health Services (Student Health Center) first where treatment will be administered or a referral will be issued.
 Expenses incurred for medical treatment rendered outside of the UHS for which no prior approval or referral is obtained are excluded from coverage.